validatedpatterns/agof/README.md

 ## How to Use It

-A minimal example pattern is available to download and run [here](https://github.com/validatedpatterns/agof_minimal_demo).

 The default installation will provide an AAP 2.4 installation deployed via the Containerized Installer, with services deployed this way:

 | URL Pattern | Service |